eqmvii/band-picker/README.md

 # Todo List

 * Cache band images and/or URLs
-* Make mobile responsive
+* Make mobile responsive (ugh why is semantic ui like this)
 * Make times less terrible
-* Modals
+* Modals - perhaps for registration?
-* Make login actually login
+* Move login to the home page
 * Add notes about bands
 * Add band ratings DB integration
 * File upload security & restrictions
+* Build a band-specific page for each band